Skip to navigation Skip to content

 A hardship application may be withdrawn when:

-• an RFI has been issued to request further information, and
+• an RFI has been issued, and

 • there is not enough information to complete a calculation of potential hardship entitlement